Celebrity Just Dance Helps MK College Students Take Steps Towards Their Future Careers

 Zaki said: “I am fascinated by animation and I am planning to study this at university.
 The experience I had at Celebrity Just Dance will provide a strong reference because it shows that I am eager and have used the skills in the real world.”

-Kian said: “The work we do here as a part of the Movey Academy will be extremely helpful to my career.
+Kian said: “The work we do here as a part of Movey Ltd will be extremely helpful to my career.
 It is giving us a chance in the future.

 “It provides the professional pressure that we just would not be able to achieve otherwise.
 It is inspiring to work with professional people and to take jobs seriously.”